rpuspana/TourOfHeroes/README.md

 # Tour of Heroes

-Help a staffing agency manage its stable of heroes.
+Help a staffing agency manage its heroes

 Application built while following the tutorial at https://angular.io/tutorial